ISOR3X/pytauri-vue-starter/README.md

 5. Add a new run configuration -> Python Debug Server
 6. IDE host name: `localhost`, Port: `5678`
 7. Run the Python Debug Server before starting the npm server.
-You can now set breakpoints as you usually would to debug your python code
+You can now set breakpoints as you usually would to debug your python code.